pixyzehn/MediumMenu/README.md

 Due to the lack of choice whether status bar is hidden or not,  Edit info.plist in your project.

-Add "Status bar is initially hidden" and "View controller-based status bar appearance" in info.plist as key.
-Eash value is "YES" and "NO".
+Add "Status bar is initially hidden" and "View controller-based status bar appearance" keys to your info.plist.
+Set the values to "YES" and "NO" respectively.

 You can set the following property.
 If you don't set the these property, default value is used.